gchalivopulos/reformulator/README.md

 # Octeract Reformulator

 The Reformulator is a tool that automatically generates and manipulates optimisation mathematics.
+In this repository you can find example files and reformulation snippets that you can use to produce complicated reformulations automatically.

 # Installation
 1. Download and install [Octeract Engine](www.octeract.com) for your OS.